- Around NYC

 - Social Media

-At St. John’s, we take full advantage of our financial and geographical resources—passing these benefits along to students who live on campus.
-For example, each individual Hall Council is given $3,000-$7,000 to provide free or discounted tickets to major events in the New York metropolitan area, including New York Yankee baseball games, museums and Broadway shows.
+At St. John’s, we take full advantage of our financial and metropolitan resources—passing these benefits along to students who live on campus.
+For instance, we offer discounted tickets to major New York City events including Yankee games, museums, and Broadway shows.
 The living conditions you’ll find at St. John’s are second to none.
 We offer:

 Campus Cable, a closed-circuit system available in all of the residence halls, provides broadcast network channels (ABC, NBC, CBS, Fox), popular cable channels (MTV, ESPN, MSG), and more.
 Students must provide their own televisions and cable cords.
 Please see Service and Amenities below for the current channel lineup.